 Controlled Movement

-No kipping or using of momentum.
-That’s cheating unless you’re using it to teach your body the motion of the pullup.
-This is a useful learning tool but stop kipping the moment you manage your first pullup.
+Using momentum is a useful learning tool but stop kipping the moment you manage your first pullup.
 Your movement should be controlled.

-The Four Proven Ways to Do More Pullups
+4 Proven Ways to Do More Pullups

 How to do more pullups?

 In the beginning, I barely did half of a pullup.
 But I just cranked out whatever I could.
 When I was tired, I hung on the bar for as long as I could.
+I will give you the list of easy progression pullup exercises to grease the grove.

 Pullup Bar